MScholtes/PSVirtualDesktop/README.md

 Windows on the desktop to be removed are moved to the virtual desktop to the left except for desktop 0 where the second desktop is used instead.
 If the current desktop is removed, this fallback desktop is activated too.
 If no parameter is supplied, the last desktop is removed.
+### Remove-AllDesktops
+Remove all virtual desktops but visible.
+Works only on Windows 10 21H2 and Windows 11.
 ### Get-CurrentDesktop
 Get current virtual desktop as desktop object.
 ### Get-Desktop -Index index